 - A continuous load path to resist wind uplift

-- Strong lateral bracing to resist the sideways pressure of wind
+- Strong lateral bracing to resist the sideways pressure of the wind

 - Improved water-tight and water-shedding details to resist rain penetration